aureola-codes/awesome-accessories/Modules/Scenes/README.md

 To exit all scenes that begin with a certain name use:

 ```
-ScenesManager.service?.ExitAllLike("MyScene");
+scenes.ExitAllLike("MyScene");
 ```

 To exit all scenes except a certain scene use:

 ```
-ScenesManager.service?.ExitAllExcept("MyScene");
+scenes.ExitAllExcept("MyScene");
 ```

 To exit all scenes use:

 ```
-ScenesManager.service?.ExitAll();
+scenes.ExitAll();
 ```

 There is also a helper method which will exit all scenes and load a new scene:

 ```
-ScenesManager.service?.ChangeTo("MyScene");
+scenes.ChangeTo("MyScene");
 ```

 All loading & unloading processes are done asynchronously.

-**Please note:** When you want to use the ScenesManager, you must only use the ScenesManager.
+**Please note:** When you want to use the Scenes module, you must only use the Scenes module.
 Do not use Unity SceneManagement directly.
 This will cause unexpected behaviour.

 ### Events

-- Events are published in the channel **Scenes**.
+- **SceneLoading**: This event is fired when a scene is about to be loaded.
 - **SceneLoaded**: This event is fired when a scene has been loaded.
+- **SceneExiting**: This event is fired when a scene is about to be exited.
 - **SceneExited**: This event is fired when a scene has been exited.

 ## Behaviours